6 Essential Tips To Take Care Of Baby's Umbilical Cord

 Since the umbilical stump is a living tissue, it needs some time to dry and fall naturally.
 You may notice some blood oozing out or a small raw spot on the navel region, but that is normal.
 The healed wound becomes the baby’s belly button (3).

-The stump, usually, takes five to 15 days to heal, and sometimes a little longer.
+It’s essential to understand that the healing process of the umbilical cord stump can vary from baby to baby.
+Birth weight, gestational age, and overall health can influence healing time.
+The stump usually takes five to 15 days to heal, sometimes a little longer.
 See a doctor if the umbilical cord does not dry and fall off after four weeks.

 This Is How Your Baby’s Umbilical Stump Heals: